elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 | Liberal                                   | 111   | 32.84% |
 | Conservative                         | 115   | 34.02% |

-It's clear that under my proposed system, we can get a 99% representative government body where the 1% that went unrepresented voted for parties that got less than ~50,000 votes (Hare Quota).
+It's clear that under RPV, we can get a 99% representative government body where the 1% that went unrepresented voted for parties that got less than ~50,000 votes (Hare Quota).
-For the list of ridings that would have a different representative, you can download the CSV of the compiled results [here](https://github.com/elibroftw/representative-proportional-voting/releases/download/2021/districts.csv).
+For the list of ridings that would have a different representative, you can download [a CSV of the compiled results](https://github.com/elibroftw/representative-proportional-voting/releases/download/2021/districts.csv).

-Some notable things is that all elected parties got more seats than proportional because of that 1% that went to very unpopular parties.
+Some notable points are that all elected parties would have more seats than the proportional vote because 1% of votes went to very unpopular parties.
 The liberals lose 49 seats, NDP doubles their seat count, and the PPC ends up getting more than double the seats than what Green would get.
-This sort of system would force the Liberals, Conservatives, BQ to address the needs of all Canadians rather than just the ones who are grouped up in one riding.
+This sort of system would force all parties to reach out to every voter even in districts that are considered wins.

-Since this is a in hindsight analysis, numbers for some parties will be under-represented even though they won more seats.
-For example, it is common for voters to vote Liberals just so that the Conservatives don't win and I know that some people probably vote Conservative instead of PPC so that the Liberals don't win.
-Therefore, under RPV, we could expect the bigger parties to lose even more seats to the smaller parties.
-This logic does extend to the Green party, so we could see Green party getting more seats than the NDP.
-RPV would do away with strategic voting to the point where it would be ignorant to vote for a party other than the one you actually support.
-A more proportional system would also promote bootstrapping of parties as support can be nation wide rather than concentrated in one riding.
+Since this is a post-election analysis, numbers for some parties will be under-represented even though they won more seats.
+For example, it is common for voters to vote Liberals just so that the Conservatives don't win and it's possible some people voted Conservative instead of PPC so that the Liberals don't win.
+Therefore, under RPV, we could reasonably expect bigger parties to lose even more seats to smaller parties.
+This logic does extend to parties on the same side of the spectrum such as the Green party.
+As seen in the CSV provided, we could see Green party getting seats that would have been NDP under FPTP.

+RPV would do away with strategic voting to the point where it would be ignorant to vote for a party other than the one you genuinely support.
+A greater proportional system would also promote bootstrapping of parties as support only needs to be nation wide to win a seat rather than concentrated in one riding.

-Under the RPV system, 99% of voters ended up represented and the 1% although divided, their votes do matter in aggregate.
+Under the RPV system, 99% of voters ended up represented.
+The votes of the 1%, although divided, do matter in aggregate.
 For example, the Free Party had just under the threshold to get a seat.
-Every vote really does matter under RPV compared to FPTP where voting was a waste of time in hindsight.
-Only under an RPV system could I ever support a policy that forced citizens to check in to a polling station to vote or explicitly abstain from voting.
-There would be almost no reason to not vote under RPV as it would be in direct opposition to your interests.
+Every vote really does matter under RPV compared to FPTP, where voting might have seemed like a waste of time in hindsight.
+Only under an RPV system would I ever support a policy that forced citizens to check into a polling station to vote or explicitly abstain from voting.
+There would be almost no subjective reasons to avoid voting under RPV as it would be in direct opposition to your interests.

 ### Reproducing The Results

 Reproduction is very important.
-My Python code, the CSV file listing both FPTP and RPV results, and a JSON for further analysis can be found on [GitHub](https://github.com/elibroftw/representative-proportional-voting)
+My Python code, the CSV file listing both FPTP and RPV results, and a JSON for further analysis can be found on [GitHub](https://github.com/elibroftw/representative-proportional-voting).

 ## Conclusion

-We want peoples' votes to count so one party edging out the other party by a couple percent should not guarantee a win and does not guarantee a win under RPV.
-I spent probably over 12 hours on this article so I really hope you enjoyed it and opened your mind up.
-I hope this article was clear as I did give it another breath of life today (April 8th 2023).
-If not, feel free to ask questions.
+We want to give every voter a voice so one party edging out the other party by a couple percent is unreasonable to guarantee a win and does not guarantee a win under RPV.
+I hope you enjoyed this article and that it opened your mind, and feel free to ask questions.
 This article was an overview and a demonstration of what RPV could do for democracy in Canada, and maybe even the world.
 If I was/am ever an MP or MPP, I would propose to use this method for all provincial/territorial and federal elections.

 ## Extensions

 One criticism that I can see for my own method is that independent candidates are given a relatively unfair advantage to win their riding.
-However, an independent candidate will most likely lack the financial and labour resources that party-affiliated candidates will have.
-Our country is considered a democracy even with the FPTP electoral system, so allowing independent candidates to make use of it in a reformed electoral system is really not a valid argument if the majority of Canadians haven't experienced something better than first past the system in the _first_ place, especially when results are more democratic anyways.
+However, an independent candidate will most likely lack the financial + labour + social resources that party-affiliated candidates will have.
+Our country is considered a democracy even with the FPTP electoral system, so allowing independent candidates to make use of it in a reformed electoral system is really not a good argument especially when results are more democratic anyways.
+The majority of Canadians have not experienced something better than First Past the Post in the _first_ place.

-The CSV file I provided can be used to draw a colored map as well as note down which parties lost to which parties the most.
+The CSV file provided can be used to draw a colored map of each riding as well as to summarize which parties traded seats.
 For example, Conservatives went down 4 seats in total, but if you look at the CSV, half the seats lost were to the PPC and the other half to the NDP.
-They gained most of these seats back from the Liberals and some from teh Bloc Québécois.
-Absolutely 0 seats were lost to the Liberals.
+They gained most of these seats back from the Liberals and some from the Bloc Québécois.
+Zero seats were lost to the Liberals.
 Another example is that the NDP lost two seats to the Green party and one seat to the PPC.
 That one seat is the only seat the PPC gained from a party other than the Conservatives.

 My hypothesis is that this type of system would force the mainstream parties to invite smaller parties to debates.
 Otherwise the smaller party voters would simply not watch the debates and vote for the smaller party anyways.
 We know that the PPC got votes even with the backdrop of strategic voting, but only under FPTP does 5% round down to 0%.
-In a proportional system, all parties got more.
+In a proportional system, all parties had more seats proportional than voters' choices.

-There is also the system countries like Norway use, however my main point of my system is to make electoral reform easy, simple, and effective with minimal tradeoffs.
+There is also a system countries like Norway use, however the main point is to make electoral reform easy, simple, and effective with minimal tradeoffs.

-## Tricks
+## Electoral Misconduct

 Like with every law and system, there will be people trying to bend it.
-One such situation I could forsee are candidates running as an independents but supported by a party through advertisements/funding.
-Elections Canada would be tasked at ensuring such _faltugiri_ (a non-english word, hard to explain its definition, infer what it means) would not be occurring and the party would have their funding for that riding (as in the number votes used to appropriate funds) split equally amongst the other parties in that riding.
-The so called independent candidate would be barred from running for an election.
-I'm not sure if its possible, but such a scheme should also result in criminal charges.
-It is anti-democratic and would be equivalent to treason as you are trying to defraud an entire riding that is part of the federal or provincial/territorial body.
+One such situation I could forsee far into the future are candidates running as an independents but supported by a party through advertisements/funding.
+Elections Canada would be tasked at ensuring such ~~_faltugiri_~~ horsing around would  be met with major fines.